 Managing ADHD and other mental health issues should be a team effort.

-In addition, a mental health professional, especially a psychologist or psychiatrist, can also help with therapy or medication, both of which have been shown to be very helpful in aiding the symptoms of ADHD.
+A psychologist or psychiatrist can also help with therapy or medication, both of which have been shown to be very helpful for ADHD symptoms.

 A professional evaluation of your child will involve the following: